saurabh2mishra/airflow-notes/README.md

 [<img src="https://upload.wikimedia.org/wikipedia/commons/d/de/AirflowLogo.png" align="right">](https://airflow.apache.org/)

-This content I have created for my quick reference.
+This blog is a collection of my notes on Airflow.
+There are many wonderful resources and to consolidate all of my learning in one place with a good hands-on project, I thought to write it.
 I have tried to put all concepts/jargon lucidly to make our understanding of the Airflow clear and to the point.
 However, before you jump and dig into it, there are two prerequisites.

 🔴 Python